caleb/gruvbox-idea/README.md

 Gruvbox for IDEA IDEs<br/>(IntelliJ, RubyMine, WebStorm, etc)
 =========================================================

-If you're on macOS or Linux run the included `install.bash` script to install the themes for all of your installed Jetbrians IDEs.
+If you're on macOS or Linux run the included `install.bash` script to install the themes for all of your installed Jetbrains IDEs.

 The install script should work for most IDEs.
 But if the theme doesn't appear after running the script perhaps the script has to be updated to include that IDE.